Discover Your Passion for Primary Care with Our Speciality Training

 Kindly Note:

-• Please look out for e-hlp application opening on the MOH website approximately on Oct 2024.
+• Please look out for e-hlp application opening on the HLP official website in September or October 2025.

-• BOTH applications MUST be completed individually for your entry eligibility into the MInTFM 2025 intake.
+• BOTH applications MUST be completed individually for your eligibility to enter the MInTFM 2026 Intake.

 We will respond within 2 working days.